mkarp/StoreKISS/Readme.md

 Lightweight wrapper for Apple's StoreKit framework created with KISS concept and love ❤.

+**Attention!** Project is under early development, use for your own risk.

 Only for Non-consumable products now.
 Everything else coming later.

 Uses ARC.